cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/cloudify_cluster_manager_cli/_index.md

 +++
-title = "Cloudify Cluster Manager CLI" description = "Cloudify Cluster Manager CLI" weight = 55 alwaysopen = false
+title = "Cloudify Cluster Manager CLI" description = "Cloudify Cluster Manager CLI is a command line to automate Cloudify Premium installation on 3 nodes or 9 nodes." weight = 55 alwaysopen = false
 +++

-# Cluster Manager
+## Overview
 The purpose of the Cluster Manager package is to automate the procedure of installing a {{< param product_name >}}
 cluster on existing VMs.
 The following article will guide you through the different steps of easily installing a {{< param product_name >}} cluster on either three or nine VMs.